mrheriyansyah/git-automation/README.md

 # Customization

 The default script comes with my personal setup.
-You need to change this section to make it suitable for your needs :
+You need to change file's path that match with the number on the menu on this section to make it suitable for your needs :

 ``` bash
 if [ $CHOOSE == 1 ]; then